pousse-cafe/pousse-cafe/README.md

 - Core: Pousse-Café's core components
 - Test: Tools helping in writing powerful and Domain-centric unit tests
 - Simple App: A template project used to generate related Maven archetype
-- Sample App Domain: A sample domain implementation show-casing Pousse-Café's features
+- Sample Meta App: A sample meta-application implementation show-casing Pousse-Café's features
-- Sample App: A sample Spring Boot app show-casing the integration of Sample App Domain in an actual application
+- Sample App: A sample Spring Boot app show-casing the integration of the Sample Meta App in an actual application